Jenna Drey: Career

 In fall 2008, Robbins Entertainment released her single "All Out Of Love" which was played by both Hot AC and Soft AC radio stations across the country.
 With a review feature from Chuck Taylor at Billboard Magazine on May 17, 2008, the single found its way across a wide variety of stations in the U.S., including WKTU in New York City and KBIG Los Angeles, as well as making its way to the R&R Top 40 Indicator charts.

 The founder of Monster Cable, Noel Lee, agreed to use Drey's dance hit "Why Should I Believe You" to film the first music video ever in WMV HD (720p) with 7.1 digital audio.
 It was filmed at Microsoft Studios in Washington, and the content was used in a nationwide, big chain store calibration video called "Monster / ISF HDTV Calibration Wizard DVD", which was also narrated by Drey.

 In 2008, Drey performed in Beatstock at Jones Beach in NY and the PCN Bank Arts Center with artists such as Basshunter, The Pussycat Dolls, Chris Willis, September, and more.

 In 2011, Drey released "Can't Let Go" which received airplay on reporting dance leaning stations such as C89.5 Seattle, Music Choice, WNRG 107.9 and more which made top 100 most played Dance songs of the Year.
 In the summer 2012, she released "Summer Night in Seattle" which became a long-standing summer theme song for the nation's longest running Billboard reporting Dance Station in the U.S., Seattle C89.5.
 She even beat out Jessie J when hosting the C89.5 Seattle "The Morning Showdown."

 Drey has had songs appear in TV and film, licensed for such shows as America's Next Top Model, the new DVD re-pressings for shows Beverly Hills 90210 and Melrose Place, and a feature song, "Let's Go Ride It", in the motion picture Bachelor Party Vegas.
 Her original song "Don't Wanna Cry Anymore" was a feature song in the motion picture '‘The Big Gay Musical’'.

-Jenna Drey has been the headliner performer in club venues and a particular favorite of Gay Pride events.
-Drey has been the headliner at some of the biggest Pride events in the U.S., including the Seattle Washington, D.C.
-Chicago, Providence, Houston, Ft.
-Lauderdale, Phoenix, 2010 Flagstaff, and Minneapolis.
+Jenna Drey has been a headliner performer in club venues and at Gay Pride events.
+Drey has been the headliner at Pride events in the U.S., including in Seattle, Washington, D.C., Chicago, Providence, Houston, Ft.
+Lauderdale, Phoenix, Flagstaff (2010), and Minneapolis.